Björketorp Runestone

-The Björketorp Runestone (DR 360 U) in Blekinge, Sweden, is part of a grave field which includes menhirs, both solitary and forming stone circles.
+The Björketorp Runestone (DR 360 U) in Blekinge, Sweden.

-It is one of the world's tallest runestones measuring 4.2 metres in height, and it forms an imposing sight together with two high uninscribed menhirs.
+It is one of the world's tallest runestones measuring 4.2 metres in height.

 Inscription

 The runes were made in the 6th or the 7th century and in Proto-Norse (a similar message is given on the Stentoften Runestone).
 It is found on two sides.
 The shorter message appears to say "I foresee perdition" or "prediction of perdition".
 The message of the other side is also debated.